 Staff employees are invited to complete an exit survey when separating from employment.
 Staff who provide the standard two-week notice to their supervisor, will receive an email invitation with a link to the exit survey approximately ten days before their last day of employment.
 Those not receiving the survey include academics and student employees.

 - How will exit survey results be made available?

 To promote workplace excellence, information from the exit survey will be shared on a regular basis, likely on a quarterly basis, so that data-driven improvements can be implemented across the Davis campus and Health.
 Central HR will receive reports from Gartner, after a sufficient number of responses are received to ensure confidentiality.
 Central HR will share aggregate data to reveal areas of opportunity and best practices along with trends over time.
 In addition to schools, colleges and divisions, Human Resources plans to partner with various groups in this effort, such as the HR Advisory Committee and partners across UC Davis (e.g., Staff Assembly, SDAAC, etc.).

-If an issue is reported that requires follow-up or investigation, HR will involve the appropriate department.
+If an issue is reported that requires follow-up or investigation, HR will involve the appropriate offices.

 - Will schools/colleges/divisions get to see their data/reports?

 Yes.
 The information will only be provided to schools/colleges/divisions after a minimum number of responses are received, to preserve the confidentiality of the respondents.

 Below is a sample dashboard indicating the trend for the Top 5 Characteristics That Dissatisfied Employees.

 - My department already does exit surveys, can we continue?

 Yes.
 The intent is to supplement existing exit interviews or surveys.
 It is designed to provide a more holistic set of data and institutional insights across the Davis campus and Health.